 This will provide you with information on:

 Accelerated mobile page errors.

 Structural data issues.

 This is really useful if you want to quickly inspect a URL.

-From here you can also check if a URL can be indexed via inspection and the you can request it to be indexed via a one page crawl.
+From here you can also check if a URL can be indexed via inspection.
+Then you can request it to be indexed via a one-page crawl.
 This is an extremely powerful tool to get your pages indexed quickly!

 This panel will show you any crawl errors found when Google crawls your website.
 This replaces the ‘crawl errors’ and ‘crawl stats’ panels from the old Google Search Console.

 Here you can view the index status of your web pages.
-This is great so you can see if your website is being indexed and locate any problems that are causing some of your web pages to not be indexed.
+This is great so you can see if your website is being indexed.
+You can also locate any problems that are causing some of your web pages to not be indexed.

 ‘Valid’ are pages that have been indexed.